 Co-op gaming on the couch or over the coax

-Here are eight awesome co-op games that you should be playing now locally or online with your buddies at hand.
+So to get you started, here are 20 awesome co-op games that you should be playing now locally or online with your buddies at hand.

 Gabe Carey has also contributed to this article